FusionAuth/fusionauth-site/site/_posts/2020-05-04-setting-up-single-sign-on-for-nodebb.md

 We also need to update the plugin with the correct "Roles claim".
 Sign in as an admin to nodebb.
 (If you disabled local login already, you may need to use a special login path; you can always go directly to the local login screen by adding `/login?local=1` to your nodebb base URL: `http://localhost:4567/login?local=1`.)

 Update the plugin configuration; set the "Roles claim" be `roles` and restart nodebb.
-Now you can log in to nodebb with this user, or any other with the admin role in FusionAuth, and view forum admin pages.
+Now you can log in to nodebb with this user, or any other with the admin role in FusionAuth and view forum admin pages.
 Admin users will be able to move topics, edit posts and perform all the other tasks needed to keep your todo app forum users happy.

 ### Self registration